DrafaKiller/EventEmitter-dart/README.md

 events.off<String>(topic: 'message');
 ```

+## Why is this package different?

+`events_emitter` implements the Event-based system using **streams**, then wraps it into a class that manages the callbacks, to make it more like what people are used to see in an EventEmitter.
+This allows you also to have the option to use the streams instead of callbacks.

+And something very important, `events_emitter` allows you to use **type-safe** events, so you can use the same topic for different data types.
+Not having to worry about the wrong thing being passed in.

 ## GitHub

 The package code is available on Github: [Dart - EventEmitter](https://github.com/DrafaKiller/EventEmitter-dart)

 ## Example

-The `EventEmitter` class can be used by itself or can be extend to create a custom event emitter.
+The `EventEmitter` class can be used by itself or can be extended to create a custom event emitter.

 ```dart
 import 'package:events_emitter/events_emitter.dart';